Code-Institute-Submissions/RoVsEk23-selsey_kitchen/README.md

 6. The admin has a manage categories page available where categories can be added, edited, or deleted.

+##### KNOWN ISSUES -

+1. Currently,  only uploaded image sizing of 1600 X 900 works best for cards to stay alligned.
+The placeholder image is also set to this dimension.
+I think I need to use some python functionality like PIL import Image and set import image resizing criteria for the images to be uploaded without breaking the grid.
+I have not been able to implement this because of the submission deadline.

 ##### FEATURES TO ADD IN FUTURE -